owencm/js-app-framework/README.md

-web-app-test
+A small JS web app framework
 ============

-An evening spent writing a simple framework which supports:
+This is the product of an evening spent writing a simple framework which supports:

-- Arbitrary models
+- Models (like classes for data types) and sets of them
 - Persistence to localstorage by default
-- Rendering cards using HTML5 templates
+- Rendering cards based on the models using HTML5 templates

+The result is a small web app for 'goal' setting, written with this framework.
+The library and app are inline.